 The interest amount is also determined from the tax amount that you have to pay.
 The rates change after every ninety days.
 As of now, IRS has set the interest rate at 4% yearly.
 The interest amount is incurred for all those days when you do not pay the full balance due.

-If you have back taxes and need tax debt relief services in Orlando, FL or Kissimmee, please contact us at 407-344-1012 for a Free Consultation.
+If you have back taxes and need tax debt relief services in Orlando, FL or Kissimmee, please contact us at 407-502-2400 for a consultation.
 Our IRS enrolled agents and tax accountants will provide honest tax resolution services.
 Freedomtax Accounting main office is located in Kissimmee, FL, but we serve Central Florida, Orlando, Poinciana, St. Cloud, and Hunters Creek, FL, and many of our services can be provided nationwide as well.
 Our services include, small business accounting, bookkeeping, irs audit defense, tax planning, tax debt relief, incorporations, tax preparation, and non-profit 501 (C3) tax exempt status applications.